mpicbg-scicomp/tissue_miner/docs/quickstart/tm_quickstart_landing_page.md

-# First Use of TissueMiner from the command line
+# First Use of TissueMiner

 You'd like to use Tissue Miner for the **first time** ?